PatWie/digitalmusicstand/README.md

 ## Get

 Download from the [release page](https://github.com/PatWie/digitalmusicstand/releases).
-THe single binary contains all files.
+The single binary contains all files.
 Or build it yourself:

 ```bash